annefou/metos_python/_episodes/04-plotting.md

 This tutorial is based from the [basemap tutorial](https://basemaptutorial.readthedocs.io/en/latest/).

-# What is basemap?
+# What is matplotlib?
 Why should we learn to use it?

 While python offers a large range of python packages for plotting spatio-temporal data, we will focus here on the most generic python interface to create maps.
-Most of other python packages used for plotting spatio-temporal data are based on matplotlib and basemap.
+Most of other python packages used for plotting spatio-temporal data are based on matplotlib.

-`Basemap` is an extension of matplotlib; one of the most common plotting library for Python.
-You may have heard or will hear about other python packages for plotting spatio-temporal data (for instance pandas, geopandas, pynio & pyngl, pyqgis, plotly, bokeh, cartopy, iris, scikit-learn, seaborn, etc.); many of them are using matplotlib/basemap underneath for plotting and are data specific.
-We think it is important to understand matplotlib/basemap and learn how to use it effectively in your scientific workflow.
-At the end of the workshop, we will talk about other packages to visualize your data and we hope that this lesson will make it easier.

-# The main principle of matplotlib and basemap
+# The main principle of matplotlib

 First, matplotlib has two user interfaces: